mjalexander97/Data-Science-Projects/README.md

 # Data-Science-Projects
-Code and reports from projects that I have worked on as an undergraduate at UCSB:
+Code and reports from projects that I have worked on as an undergraduate at UCSB.
+Explanations of each project and the skills used can be found below:

 * PSTAT 126: Regression Analysis (RStudio)